Huang Xinbai: Republic of China

 In May 1939, Huang Xinbai became a member of the Chinese Communist Party (CCP) while studying at the affiliated middle school of Guanghua University.
 Upon graduation, he remained in Shanghai and joined the Department of Electrical Engineering at Utopia University, subsequently becoming a leader of the university-wide organization "After-school Visiting Group" (课余参观团).
 In October 1942, following the arrest of a peripheral member of the CCP at Utopia University, the CCP organization assessed that Huang Xinbai and Qian Zhengying were at risk of arrest.
 The two relocated to the liberated region of Huaibei, Anhui Province, the site of the Fourth Division of the New Fourth Army.
 To prevent impacting his friends and relatives in Shanghai, both Qian Zhengying and Huang adopted new names.
 Shortly thereafter, the Japanese army conducted a "sweep" of the liberated region of Huaibei, while the commanders of the Fourth Division of the New Fourth Army relocated their forces to the liberated area of Huainan, where the Second Division of the New Fourth Army was deployed.
 From January 1943 until the conclusion of the Anti-Japanese War in 1945, Huang held the position of director of teaching at the Fourth High School of the Suwan Border Region of Huaibei, which was the county high school of Sihwulingfeng County in the liberated area of Huaibei, encompassing the bordering regions of Sihwulingfeng County (泗五灵凤县) during that period.

 During the Chinese Civil War, Huang Xinbai held multiple positions, including secretary of the political department of the Central China Field Army, secretary of the CCP Central China Regional Committee, head of the propaganda section of the regional committee, and deputy head of the liaison section of the CCP Jianghuai District Committee.
-Subsequent to February 1949, he held the position of director of the teaching staff at the North Anhui Branch of East China University and served as a member of the school committee, among other roles.
+Subsequent to February 1949, he held the position of director of the teaching staff at the North Anhui branch of the then-East China University (华东大学 (Huádōng Dàxué)) – which in 1951 merged into Shandong University – serving as a member of the school committee, among other roles.